tomwhartung/artsyvisions.com/README.md

   - [x] Groja.com
   - [x] SeeOurMinds.com
   - [x] TomHartung.com
+- [x] New promotional business cards
+  - [x] One side: Groja.com/about
+  - [x] Other side: ArtsyVisions.com
 - [ ] Finish up an initial version of tomhartung.com and launch the new django version of it
-  - [ ] Minimum of four opinions and four stories selected from the following:
+  - [ ] Minimum of three opinions and three stories selected from the following:
-    - [ ] Hamilton
+    - [ ] It's ok to admire both Alexander Hamilton and Thomas Jefferson
+    - [ ] 4-Hour Workweek
     - [ ] Deep Work
-    - [ ] Tech shortage is complete BS
+    - [ ] Fb is the new tobacco
     - [ ] To Sell Is Human
     - [ ] Liberal who is just as bad as Trump
+    - [ ] It's possible to belong to a third party, or even no party at all
+    - [ ] Tech shortage is complete BS
+- [ ] Launch the new django version of tomhartung.com
+  - [ ] Publicize on Fb
+  - [ ] Don't expect much, though
+- [ ] Revisit Google Analytics and refine settings and code as necessary
+  - [ ] Add events for ArtsyVisions.com
+  - [ ] Add events for conversions on Groja.com
+  - [ ] They should be ok, but review GA events for SeeOurMinds.com anyway
+  - [ ] Add events for TomHartung.com
 - [ ] Add TomHartung.com and JooMooWebSites.com to the lists of sites in all legal documents for:
-  - [ ] See TomHartung.com for the preferred sequence
+  - [ ] See TomHartung.com for the preferred sequence of sites
   - [ ] ArtsyVisions.com
   - [ ] Groja.com
   - [ ] SeeOurMinds.com

-- [x] New promotional business cards
-  - [x] One side: Groja.com/about
-  - [x] Other side: ArtsyVisions.com
-- [ ] Revisit Google Analytics and refine settings and code as necessary
-  - [ ] Add events for ArtsyVisions.com
-  - [ ] Add events for conversions on Groja.com
-  - [ ] They should be ok, but review GA events for SeeOurMinds.com anyway
+### 11.4.
+Technical and Content Updates - Phase 2

 - [ ] SeeOurMinds.com image page
   - [ ] Fix alignment of title and Back button

-### 11.4.
-Technical and Content Updates - Phase 2

 - [ ] Copy and update as appropriate articles about these high-priority people and shows:
   - [ ] Woody Allen
     - [ ] ArtsyVisions.com